 - $2 million to school bullying prevention;

-- $2 million to grants for programs to prevent students from dropping out
+- $2 million to grants for programs to prevent students from dropping out of school;

 - $2 million to youth mentoring services;